timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/more-factors.md

 ./gradlew bootBuildImage --imageName=myorg/myapp
 ```

-With all the benefits of Cloud Native Buildpacks, one of the **biggest challenges with container images still is to keep the operating system, used libraries, etc. up-to-date** in order to minimize attack vectors by CVEs.
+With all the benefits of Cloud Native Buildpacks, one of the **biggest challenges with container images still is to keep the operating system, used libraries, etc., up-to-date** in order to minimize attack vectors by CVEs.
 The open source tool [kpack](https://github.com/buildpacks-community/kpack), which is used to build container images for your application and running on Kubernetes, makes it possible to **automatically recreate and push an updated container image to the target registry if there is a new version of the buildpack or the base operating system available** (e.g. due to a CVE).

 ####  Factor 11: Logs